Wiki · Concept · Last reviewed June 23, 2026

 Public AI inventories are one of the most important transparency tools.
 They let citizens, watchdogs, journalists, auditors, vendors, and other agencies see where AI is being used, what systems are deployed or planned, and which uses are considered high-impact.

 Inventories are not enough by themselves.
-A list of use cases does not prove that affected people receive notice, appeal, explanations, or meaningful review.
+A list of use cases does not prove that affected people receive notice, appeal, explanations, privacy protection, accessibility, or meaningful human review.
 But without inventories, public oversight begins in the dark.
+A public body that cannot name its AI systems cannot credibly govern them.

 Risk Pattern